skyplane-project/skyplane/docs/configure.md

 $ skyplane sync --reuse-gateways <source> <destination>
 ```

-We will attempt to automatically deprovision these gateways after 30 minutes.
+We will attempt to automatically deprovision these gateways after 15 minutes by default.
+Change this interval via `skyplane config set autoshutdown_minutes <minutes>`.
+With `--reuse-gateways`, Skyplane will start a background job on each gateway VM that triggers a VM shutdown after the specified delay.
+Note you will still pay for associated VM costs such as storage and network IPs even if VMs are shut down.

 To ensure that all gateways are stopped and no longer incur charges, run:
 ```bash
 $ skyplane deprovision
 ```